dojo/docs/dojox/mobile/deviceTheme.rst

 deviceTheme.js cannot be included in a build.

-deviceTheme detects the user agent of the browser and loads the appropriate theme files. dojox/mobile provides five predefined themes, android, holodark, blackberry, iphone, ipad, and custom.
+deviceTheme detects the user agent of the browser and loads the appropriate theme files. dojox/mobile provides five predefined themes, android, holodark, blackberry, iphone, ios7, ipad, and custom.
-If the iPhone device is detected, for example, deviceTheme loads the iphone theme.
+If the iPhone device is detected, for example, deviceTheme loads the ios7 theme.

 You can also pass an additional query parameter string: theme={theme id} to force a specific theme through the browser URL input.
-The available theme ids are Android, BlackBerry, Holodark, Custom, iPhone, iPad and WindowsPhone.
+The available theme ids are Android, BlackBerry, Holodark, Custom, iPhone, ios7, iPad and WindowsPhone.
 The theme names are case sensitive.
-If the given id does not match, the iphone theme is used.
+If the given id does not match, the ios7 theme is used.

 .. html ::